shahrukhahmed125/Furni_furniture_store/README.md

 Work Done:

---Template is fully converted to blade syntax
+--Template is fully converted to blade syntax.

---Authentication is almost completed
+--Authentication is almost completed.

+--Allthe other work is coming soon.